open-switch/opx-docs/README.md

 This OpenSwitch repo contains the manifest file for the repo tool used to pull down sources for the OpenSwitch Base project.
 The OpenSwitch Base project is the switch abstraction interface (SAI) host-adapter originally written by Dell, and contributed to the OpenSwitch project.
 It is assumed that you are familiar with Linux and have basic development knowledge.

 ## Read the documentation
-See [OpenSwitch Base documentation](https://github.com/amybuck/opx-docs/wiki) for complete information.
+See [OpenSwitch OPX documentation](https://github.com/open-switch/opx-docs/wiki/OpenSwitch-OPX-documentation) for complete information.

 ## Get OpenSwitch NAS
 There are two ways to get the OpenSwitch Base: